develtechmon/ROS1/UserGuide/rpi_zero2_swap_guide.md

 # Getting Started

-This is usergude on how to perform swap using `rpi zero 2` to install big package such as numpy
+This is usergude on how to perform swap using `rpi zero 2` to install big package such as numpy or when you install package inside `Ubuntu 20` and `ros focal` inside rpi 2

 Install the package if you havent have it
 ```